canidlogic/labrador/README.md

     www/index.html          -> www.example.com/
     www/my/subdir/index.txt -> www.example.com/my/subdir/

 The MIME type will be determined for this index file using the usual matching algorithm on the Bitsy-encoded file name.
+You are not allowed to use this special format of name for directory names.

 Since this system requires a period to follow the `index` name and that there not be any `xq--` or `xz--` Bitsy prefixes, it is still acceptable to have files and directories named as `index` as well as any name that involves a Bitsy prefix: